srimarrivada/Enterprise-Data-Platform-Evolution/README.md

 10. Cosmos DB replacing self-managed MongoDB — auto-scaling, wire-compatible, zero operational overhead

 ## How This Relates to My Production Experience
-In my current role, I own a 132-object production platform (SQL Server + Azure Databricks) serving 105,000+ employees at a global Big 4 firm with zero data gaps for 6+ years.
+In my current role, I contribute to architecture, integration design, performance optimization, and production reliability for a large-scale HR data platform across SQL Server and Azure Databricks, serving 105,000+ employees at a global Big 4 firm with strong reconciliation controls and no sustained data gaps across 6+ years.

 The production lessons that informed this design:
 * Zero-gap guarantee → inspired the reconciliation process in Phase 3